react-puzzle-games/react-hangman/README.md

 - A: Is that a question?
 - Q: How did you bundle your app?
 - A: `yarn build`
+- Q: So cool that you're using `yarn`.
+It's so much faster than `npm`!
+- A: Um.. yeah. `yarn` is pretty cool.
-- Q: The bundle size is huge!
-Why didn't you use `webpack`'s code split feature?!
+- Q: The game's bundle size is huge!
+Can you make it smaller?
 - A: The only reason why the bundle has a large file size is because I embedded [an-array-of-english-words](https://github.com/zeke/an-array-of-english-words), which is a pretty big dependency.
 Had I used a backend, I would've saved some KB, at the expense of network latency, of course.
 - Q: So.. can you make the bundle smaller?
 - A: No.